-These types of gearbox have been used in cars for decades, simply they use the torque generated by accelerating to activate the gear change increasing or the deceleration from braking or coasting to change down through the gears.
-All of the mechanical shifting is controlled by the ECU or engine control unit.
+These types of the gearbox have been used in cars for decades, simply they use the torque generated by accelerating to activate the gear change increasing or the deceleration from braking or coasting to change down through the gears.
+All of the mechanical shiftings is controlled by the ECU or engine control unit.

 One of the least common automatic gearboxes on the British market, semi-automatic gearboxes are typical of sports cars.
 Sometimes called clutchless systems, a semi-automatic gearbox is an additional option allowing the driver manual control over the gear selection.
 Cheaper models may not have an automatic transmission and instead require drivers to use gear selectors or paddles behind the steering wheel to select gears also known as flappy paddle gearboxes.

 CVT automatic gearboxes mean continuously variable transmission.
 Continuous, because there are a series of pulleys and belts that controls the varying gear ratio to provide the best drive possible, used by manufacturers like Toyota.
 This system is best for fuel economy and smooth acceleration as gear changes are seamless, offsets for this include engine noise and high-end performance.

 An original product of sports car manufacturer Porsche the Tiptronic gearbox was first made in the 1990s for road cars, often nicknamed the manumatic, like Semi-auto gearboxes Tiptronic transmission removes the clutch assembly and pedal and uses a torque converter, similar to a traditional auto to shift gears.
 Unlike most traditional automatics the gear selector is used to climb or descend the gearbox.